vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_chores.md

 * I want to have a list of chores for every weekend and periodic chores.
 * I want to see which chores I still have to do and which I already have done.
 * I want to undo chores from closed to open.
-* I want to have a separated list with all periodic chores, but in my dashboard I only want to see the chores I want to do this weekend.
+* I want to have a separate list with all periodic chores, but in my dashboard I only want to see the chores I want to do this weekend.

 ---